Denkmäler der Tonkunst in Österreich

-Denkmäler der Tonkunst in Österreich (Monuments of Fine Austrian Music) (1894–) is a historical edition of music from Austria covering the Renaissance, Baroque, and Classical periods.
+Denkmäler der Tonkunst in Österreich (Monuments of Fine Austrian Music; 1894–) is a historical edition of music from Austria covering the Renaissance, Baroque, and Classical periods.
 The most recent volume in the edition was published in 2017.

 Volumes (Bände) 1 to 83 of DTÖ were published in annual issues (Jahrgänge) I to XXXV from 1894 to 1938.

 Parallels may be drawn between the historical edition entitled Denkmäler deutscher Tonkunst (DdT) (two series, 1892–1931, and 1900–1931), and DTÖ.
 The second series of DdT was separately titled Denkmäler der Tonkunst in Bayern (DTB).
 A new revised edition of DdT was published between 1957 and 1961.
-A new revised edition of DTB was started in 1962.
+Another new, further revised edition of DTB was started in 1962.

 Table of contents

 The publishers' names are abbreviated for space-saving: AK, Akademische Druck- und Verlagsanstalt; AR, Artaria & Co., Vienna; Ö, Österreichischer Bundesverlag; and, U, Universal-Edition.